terramate-io/terramate/docs/execution-order.md

 }
 ```

-For a scenario where all 3 stacks have been detected as changed
-the order of execution will be:
+The order of execution will be:

 * stack-a
 * stack-c